glycerine/gosimnet/README.md

 specific address convention to emulate.

-The convention of a server binding ":0" to get a free port is not implemented, as ports are not really needed as a separate concept.
+The convention of a server binding ":0" to get a free port is not implemented (at the moment), as ports are not really needed as a separate concept.
 This would be trivial to add, but just adds extra steps to server setup.
 It's a